jtebert/jekyll-polymer/README.md

 - Add 'source' option for YAML frontmatter
 - increase spacing between list items
 - Fix things like header-panel to utilize updates to polymer paper elements

+### Known issues

+- JS and HTML aren't minimized
+- Title on toolbar appears over search bar (not yes sure why or how to fix it)
+- Too much space on cards between end of excerpt and read more button